Gardening is a great past-time as well as a great way to grow your favorite veggies, fruits and so much more!

 The more you garden, the more you will learn about what works best for your garden.
 However, here are some great tips that might be just the answer you’re looking for!

 This is where it can get tricky for some.
 Knowing what you want to grow is important when planning your garden as each plant has different specifications and can make or break your garden.

-The best way to choose what to grow in your garden, is knowing what you or your family will eat if you do grow it.
+The best way to choose what to grow in your garden is to know what you or your family will eat if you do grow it.

-This leads us into the biggest part of the gardening; Location!
+This leads us to the biggest part of the gardening; Location!

 Location, Location, Location!